-12.3.15 The EIA Scoping Opinion (see Appendix 1B in ES Volume III) confirmed that an assessment of impacts on ground conditions (including ground waters and contamination) during construction, operation (including maintenance) and decommissioning should form part of the EIA.
-This assessment is reported in this chapter.
+- 12.3.16 The EIA Scoping Opinion received from the Planning Inspectorate on 2nd October 2019 (see Appendix 1B in ES Volume III, Document Ref 6.4) confirmed that an assessment of impacts on ground conditions (including ground waters and contamination) during construction, operation (including maintenance) and decommissioning should form part of the EIA.
+The consultation response by NELC to PINS explained that the EIA Scoping Report captured the relevant information requested by NELC in the scoping opinion in respect of the Consented Development and that NELC have no further comments. - 12.3.17 Table 12.7 below summarises the comments within the EIA Scoping Opinion that are relevant to this Chapter.